-- the purpose of which it was established, remains and continues to remain in full compliance with the terms and conditions of the consent under which it was established; - vix) Outlining details of the engagement and associated costs of external consultancy firms and investigators contracted to carry out investigations and enquiries on internal matters; - confirming that foundations and trusts (if applicable) have been or will be incorporated into the financial statements of the institution or included as an appendix to the financial statements; - xxi) Confirming the number of Audit Committee meetings held during the financial year in question and attendance record of members; - confirming that the Governing Body reviews its own performance and that it commissions an external review at the middle and end of each term of the Governing Body.
-Confirmation should also be provided on when both internal and external reviews were last carried out and when both will be carried out again; - xxiii) Confirming that the Institute has satisfied itself as to the integrity and robustness of any data on student numbers provided to the HEA for the purpose of calculating and allocating the core grant. - xxiv) Confirming that fees and/or expenses paid to members of Governing Body are in accordance with the guidelines from the Department of Finance; - confirming that fees and/or expenses paid to members of Governing Body are presented in the Institute's Annual Report; - xxvi) A note on the schedule of fees and aggregate expenses payable to external Governing Body members should be included; - confirmation that an appropriate code of governance is in place in respect of trading subsidiaries (i.e. subsidiaries with annual turnover and employees), with annual statements provided to the Governing Body and the Board has received a formal report of compliance from the Chairperson of the Board of each subsidiary; - xxviii) Description of other governance and accountability issues that the Institute may wish to bring to the attention of the HEA; and - In the event that the Institute fails to comply with any of the above the Institute of Technology shall report such matters of non-compliance in the Annual Governance Statement and to the HEA providing an explanation for same and stating any corrective action taken or contemplated. - 6.11 Commercially Sensitive Developments: In line with the HEA Financial Memorandum Requirements, the President of the Institute must inform the HEA without delay of any circumstance that is having or is likely to have material adverse effect on the financial position of the Institute or its ability to maintain its capacity to deliver relevant education programmes, research and related activities.
+- financial statements of the institution or included as an appendix to the financial statements; - xix) Confirming the number of Audit Committee meetings held during the financial year in question and attendance record of members; - confirming that the Governing Body reviews its own performance and that it commissions an external review at the middle and end of each term of the Governing Body.
+Confirmation should also be provided on when both internal and external reviews were last carried out and when both will be carried out again; - confirming that the Institute has satisfied itself as to the integrity and robustness of any data on student numbers provided to the HEA for the purpose of calculating and allocating the core grant. - xxii) Confirming that fees and/or expenses paid to members of Governing Body are in accordance with the guidelines from the Department of Finance; - xxiii) Confirming that fees and/or expenses paid to members of Governing Body are presented in the Institute's Annual Report; - xxiv) A note on the schedule of fees and aggregate expenses payable to external Governing Body members should be included; - Confirmation that an appropriate code of governance is in place in respect of trading subsidiaries (i.e. subsidiaries with annual turnover and employees), with annual statements provided to the Governing Body and the Board has received a formal report of compliance from the Chairperson of the Board of each subsidiary; - xxvi) Description of other governance and accountability issues that the Institute may wish to bring to the attention of the HEA; and - In the event that the Institute fails to comply with any of the above the Institute of Technology shall report such matters of non-compliance in the Annual Governance Statement and to the HEA providing an explanation for same and stating any corrective action taken or contemplated. - xxviii) Confirmation that the Institute has an IP policy published on its website, - 6.11 Commercially Sensitive Developments: In line with the HEA Financial Memorandum Requirements, the President of the Institute must inform the HEA without delay of any circumstance that is having or is likely to have material adverse effect on the financial position of the Institute or its ability to maintain its capacity to deliver relevant education programmes, research and related activities.